Ecclesiastes: Summary

 The ten-verse introduction in verses 1:2–11 are the words of the frame narrator; they set the mood for what is to follow.
 Kohelet's message is that all is meaningless.
 This distinction first appeared in the commentaries of Samuel ibn Tibbon (d.
 1230) and Aaron ben Joseph of Constantinople (d.
 1320).

 After the introduction come the words of Kohelet.
 As king, he has experienced everything and done everything, but concludes that nothing is ultimately reliable, as death levels all.
 Kohelet states that the only good is to partake of life in the present, for enjoyment is from the hand of God.
 Everything is ordered in time and people are subject to time in contrast to God's eternal character.
 The world is filled with injustice, which only God will adjudicate.
 God and humans do not belong in the same realm, and it is therefore necessary to have a right attitude before God.
 People should enjoy, but should not be greedy; no one knows what is good for humanity; righteousness and wisdom escape humanity.
 Kohelet reflects on the limits of human power: all people face death, and death is better than life, but people should enjoy life when they can, for a time may come when no one can.
 The world is full of risk: he gives advice on living with risk, both political and economic.
 Kohelet's words finish with imagery of nature languishing and humanity marching to the grave.

 The frame narrator returns with an epilogue: the words of the wise are hard, but they are applied as the shepherd applies goads and pricks to his flock.
-The ending of the book sums up its message: "Fear God and keep his commandments for God will bring every deed to judgement."
+The ending of the book sums up its message: "Fear God and keep his commandments for God will bring every deed to judgment."
 Some scholars suggest 12:13–14 were an addition by a more orthodox author than the original writer (that the epilogue was added later was first proposed by Samuel ibn Tibbon); others think it is likely the work of the original author.